 How to start: decide what products you want to sell in your ecommerce store and create a storefront.
 Alternatively, upload your product catalog to marketplaces like Etsy and Amazon to tap into their expansive user bases.

-7. Become an Affiliate Marketer
+7. Become an affiliate marketer

 Affiliate marketers promote products by other businesses in exchange for a slice of commission every time they make a sale.
 This is a great way to earn extra income without your own products.